metablaster/WindowsFirewallRuleset/SECURITY.md

 ## Supported Versions

-Following version of `Windows Firewall Ruleset` are eligible for security reporting
+The following version of `Windows Firewall Ruleset` are eligible for security reporting

 | Version | Supported |
 | ------- | ----------|